jskopek/jskopek.github.io/_posts/2017-05-17-a-weekend-on-vancouver-island.markdown

 ---
 layout: default
 title:  "A weekend on Vancouver Island"
+description: Vancouver has been suffering through an unusually wet April, and so the promise of a sunny weekend ahead meant that we had to do something special; after fielding a few ideas, we settled on Vancouver Island.
 date:   2017-05-17 20:22:40 +0100
 categories: travel
+video: /video/vancouver-island/sd/Tofino%20Pan%20Up.mp4.mp4
+video-image: /video/vancouver-island/thumbnails/V1-0001_Drone%20Pan%20Up.webmhd.mp4.png
+video-width: 640
+video-height: 361
 ---

 <video playsinline muted="true" class="" poster="/video/vancouver-island/thumbnails/V1-0024_Driving Wet.webmhd.mp4.png" src="/video/vancouver-island/sd/V1-0024_Driving Wet.webmhd.mp4.mp4"></video>

+# 48 Hours on Vancouver Island

 Vancouver has been suffering through an unusually wet April, and so the promise of a sunny weekend ahead meant that we had to do something special; after fielding a few ideas, we settled on Vancouver Island.

 <video playsinline muted="true" class="" poster="/video/vancouver-island/thumbnails/V1-0025_Ferry Getting Underway.webmhd.mp4.png" src="/video/vancouver-island/sd/V1-0025_Ferry Getting Underway.webmhd.mp4.mp4"></video>

-# 48 Hours on Vancouver Island

 If you're looking for a special weekend off, you can't do much better than a trip to Vancouver Island.